neurostuff/compose-docs/docs/tutorial/ibma_reward.md

 ![Extraction table](/tutorial/ibma_15_extraction_table.png)

 **A note on versions.** A NeuroStore study can have several versions, and they do not all contain the same images.
-Four of the twelve studies here carry z maps *only in their third version*.
-In this run, ingestion selected the correct z-bearing version for all twelve automatically — but if a study turns out to have no usable images, the `SWITCH VERSION` button on its detail page is the fix.
-Check it before assuming a study is unusable.
+Four of the twelve studies here carry z maps *only in one of three of the available versions*.

 ---